Female Textile Artists Berlin

 Who we are

-Studio JUMI had their first solo show, Decomposition, in 2023, at the design and art gallery Studio BvdL, now MAJ VAN DER LINDEN, in Berlin.
+Founded in 2022, Studio Jumi had its first solo show, Decomposition, in 2023, at the design and art gallery Studio BvdL, now Maj van der Linden, in Berlin.
 In December of that year, their work was selected for the exhibition Celebrating Berlin Craftsmanship, held at VooStore.
-In 2024, the duo was invited to the textile heritage festival XTANT – Roots, in Palma de Mallorca.
-They recently completed a commissioned work for the artist Tue Greenfort (Koenig Gallery, Berlin) that will be part of an installation for the new Climate Challenge Laboratory at the Technical University of Denmark in Lyngby.

-Julia Buntzel (DE) began her studies with an apprenticeship in wood carving in southern Germany, near Lake Constance (2006-2012).
+began her studies with an apprenticeship in wood carving in southern Germany, near Lake Constance (2006-2012).
 She continued her studies in stage and film design at the University of Applied Arts Vienna (2013-2015) and later graduated with a degree in sculpture at the Weißensee Academy of Art Berlin in 2021.

 During her studies Julia worked for HAU Berlin, in the costume and stage department, assisting in shows such as Gob Squad and SheShePop.
 She was also a 2021 recipient of the gopea scholarship for young artists.
 Her research on color during her studies at the Weißensee Academy awakened an interest in textiles and weaving.
 In 2021 Julia worked for the product designer and textile artist Hella Jongerius for the exhibition Woven Cosmos at the Martin Gropius Bau, Berlin.
 After graduation, she decided to pursue her interest in textile art and enrolled in the 4-year program at the Werkhof Kukate to become a certified weaver.

-Miriam Rose Gronwald (DE/USA) trained as a professional dancer, graduating from the Frankfurt University of Music and Performing Arts in 2012.
+trained as a professional dancer, graduating from the Frankfurt University of Music and Performing Arts in 2012.
 During her studies she was a recipient of an EHF 2010 scholarship from the Konrad-Adenauer Foundation and of a scholarship from the Studienstiftung des deutschen Volkes.

 From 2012 to 2017, she was a member of dance companies based in Germany and France.
 In 2018, during a 6-month journey to Southeast Asia, she became fascinated by the textiles of the Lao-Tai minorities.
 This led to an internship with Prof. Patricia Cheeseman, founder of Studio Naenna, in Chiang Mai, Thailand.
 On her return to Germany, she collaborated with several visual artists before enrolling in the 4-year program at Werkhof Kukate in Germany to develop her skills as a weaver.